 If we have been looking for the roots of snowboarding, there probably isn’t an older documented case than the tradition of riding boards in the village of Petran, Turkey.
 They have been snowboarding for over 300 years, as the following excellent film documents.

-There isn’t any evidence that Petran snowboarding had influence on development of modern snowboarding.
-Independently, but not unlikely in the result, its origins date back to early 1960s in the USA when Sherman Poppen created a predecessor of the snowboard, called the “snurfer”.
-As the name suggests it was inspired by surfing.
+There isn’t any evidence that Petran snowboarding influenced the development of modern snowboarding.
+Independently, but not unlikely in the result, its origins date back to the early 1960s in the USA when Sherman Poppen created a snowboard predecessor, the “snurfer.”
+As the name suggests, it was inspired by surfing.

-Hardshell, ski-like boots, are mostly associated with alpine snowboarding and carving.
+Hardshell, ski-like boots, are associated with alpine snowboarding and carving.
 They are also used in racing and parallel slalom.
-Alpine snowboards are typically narrower and longer and the stance uses big positive angles.
+Alpine snowboards are typically narrower and longer, and the stance uses big positive angles.

 Riding in softboots is the most common way of recreational snowboarding, and unless you know what you do, we recommend starting in them too.

-The rest of this guide will focus on riding in softboots as it’s the most versatile form of snowboarding.
-Soft boots can be used for all different snowboarding styles like carving, freestyle, freeride.
-We will take a closer look on these styles in Where to progress section.
+The rest of this guide will focus on riding in softboots, as it’s the most versatile form of snowboarding.
+You can use softboots for all different snowboarding styles like carving, freestyle, and freeride.
+We will inspect these styles in the Where to progress section.

-Softboots is a synonym of freedom associated with snowboarding – walking freely, without heavy skis and clumsy poles.
+Softboots are a synonym for freedom associated with snowboarding – walking freely, without heavy skis and clumsy poles.

 (However, don’t quote me the next time you have to unstrap on a flat area while your friend on skis easily overtakes you using their poles.)

-Properly chosen and set up snowboard equipment can significantly improve your experience and speed up your progress, that’s why we explain some key features in this section.
+Correctly choosing and setting up snowboard equipment can significantly improve your experience and speed up your progress.
+That’s why we explain some key features in this section.

 Proper snowboard equipment can make or break your day on the mountain.

 Snowboard types have evolved a lot in the last decade.
-How the snowboard rides is defined by the three main characteristics:
+The three key characteristics define how a snowboard rides:

-Snowboard profile refers to how a snowboard looks like when you view it from side.
+Snowboard profile refers to how a snowboard looks when you view it from the side.

-The center of the snowboard with camber profile is elevated which creates bigger pressure on the contact points (the points where snowboard touches ground) when you stand on the board.
-The results is more stable ride, more pop for ollies and rebound in turns.
+The center of the snowboard with a camber profile is elevated, which creates bigger pressure on the contact points (the points where the snowboard touches the ground) when you stand on the board.
+The results are a more stable ride, more pop for ollies, and rebound in turns.

-On the other hand it’s easier to catch the edge on it and it doesn’t float that well in powder.
+It’s easier to catch the edge on it, and it doesn’t float that well in powder.

-Rocker snowboards have reversed camber profile and they float better in powder.
-Usually they are also easier to press when doing butter tricks.
-They are more forgiving so you are less likely to catch the edge on them, especially if you are a beginner.
+Rocker snowboards have reversed camber profiles, and they float better in powder.
+Usually, they are also easier to press when doing butter tricks.
+They are more forgiving, so you are less likely to catch the edge on them, especially if you are a beginner.
 However, their edge hold is not as good as in camber boards.

-Flat snowboards are completely flat when lying on the ground.
-They can be used for variety of riding styles, often they are used for park riding.
+Flat snowboards are entirely flat when lying on the ground.
+You can use them for a variety of riding styles.
+They are well-suitable for park riding.

-Hybrid profiles combine camber and rocker in certain ways.
-For example, CamRock shown above uses camber under the feet for greater stability and pop and rocker at the nose and tail for more catch free ride and float in the powder.
-Another variation is RockCam with rocker between the feet and camber under the bindings.
+Hybrid profiles combine camber and rocker in specific ways.
+For example, CamRock, shown above, uses camber under the feet for better stability and pop and rocker at the nose and tail for a more catch-free ride and float in the powder.
+Another variation is RockCam, with a rocker between the feet and camber under the bindings.

-Snowboard shape specifies how the snowboard look like when you view it from top.
+Snowboard shape specifies how it looks when you view it from the top.

-Snowboard with twin shape has the same nose and tail and rides equally well in the both directions, so it is a good choice if you want to learn riding switch or do freestyle tricks where you often land switch.
+Snowboard with twin shape has the same nose and tail and rides equally well in both directions, so it is a good choice if you want to learn to ride switch or do freestyle tricks where you often land switch.

-Directional snowboards typically have a tapered shape, a wider nose and narrower tail, they ride better in one direction and also float better in powder.
+Directional snowboards typically have a tapered shape, a wider nose, and a narrower tail.
+They ride better in one direction and also float better in powder.

-Directional twin has the same shape of nose and tail, however the flex is stiffer in the tail.
+The directional twin has the same shape of the nose and tail.
+However, the flex is stiffer in the tail.